suryart/dynamic_configuration/README.markdown

  * in Rails development environment, one doesn't have to restart the server to add/remove/modify a setting

- * the settings are divided into groups, with each group living in a separate file, making it easier to remember individual setting names and maintain the whole configuration
+ * the settings are divided into groups, each group being defined in a separate file, making it easier to remember individual setting names and maintain the whole configuration